 If you change the package name, you will need to reconfigure your Android build to use the new package name.

 In addition, you may want to include support for proprietary audio and video codecs, as Google's WebView does.
 These codecs may be covered by patents or licensing agreements, and you should seek legal advice before distributing a build of WebView which includes them.
 You can enable them with the following GN arguments:

 ffmpeg_branding = "Chrome" proprietary_codecs = true

-exclude_unwind_tables = true
+exclude_unwind_tables = false

 Other build options may be used but are not supported by the WebView team and may cause build failures or problems at runtime.
 Many of the Chromium build options do not affect WebView at all, so you should investigate the implementation of any option you wish to change before assuming that it does what you expect.

 The simplest way to add your own version of standalone WebView to the system image is to copy the APK into the